CASE STUDIES

 Impact (first 2 months)

-• Doubled model-driven traffic (from AI assistants) to Summit’s site.
+• Doubled model-driven traffic (from AI chatbots) to Summit’s site.

 • 264 verified visits from AI crawlers to Summit’s AI-optimized reference/wiki pages.